naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">AppearanceAndTransition</span> | Named&lt;String&gt; | Appearance to set for the modified background and type of the [transition effect](/guide/transition-effects.md) to use.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">AppearanceAndTransition</span> | Named&lt;String&gt; | Appearance (or [pose](/guide/backgrounds.md#poses)) to set for the modified background and type of a [transition effect](/guide/transition-effects.md) to use.
 When transition is not provided, a cross-fade effect will be used by default.
 pos | List&lt;Decimal&gt; | Position (relative to the screen borders, in percents) to set for the modified actor.
 Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the screen.
-Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor. transition | String | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | List&lt;Decimal&gt; | Parameters of the transition effect. dissolve | String | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
+Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | String | ID of the actor to modify. appearance | String | Appearance (or pose) to set for the modified actor. transition | String | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | List&lt;Decimal&gt; | Parameters of the transition effect. dissolve | String | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
 Has effect only when the transition is set to `Custom` mode.